Tag Archives: Voting

 One fun variation on this search is to add the tag DWTS (for Dancing With The Stars) to this search.
 You end up with 21 songs that were both used in the last couple of seasons of DWTS and are on the Spotify Top 100 list for 2015.
 Another fun thing to do is to add your favorite style of dance to the search, if I added West Coast Swing to the Top 100 list, I’d end up with these 25 songs. (at least today – if other’s vote up songs as West Coast Swing, that number may change),

 Do you disagree with my choice of dances for any of these songs?
 I would love to see what you have to say.
-Please feel free to comment on this post, or sign up or sign in to start tagging and voting on songs yourself.
+Please feel free to comment on this post.
+Or register or log in to start tagging and voting on songs yourself.

 Next year I expect that we’ll have enough activity to generate a top 100 list directly from the songs that you’ve chosen.